rahulyhg/youtrack-interface/README.md

 # Youtrack Interface
-NO LONGER SUPPORTED BECAUSE I NO LONGER USE YOUTRACK
+NO LONGER WORKED ON BY ME BECAUSE I NO LONGER USE YOUTRACK

 "A simple to use web based interface for speeding up tasks for youtrack"